Complexity Beyond Incentives: The Critical Role of Reporting Language: Experiment Design and Behavioral Hypotheses

 We ran the experiments at Wuhan University’s Research Center for Behavioral Science during 2024–2025 with 810 Wuhan University students.
 Table~\ref{tab:treatments} summarizes the sessions by treatment.
 For each treatment, we conducted six sessions with 27 participants each (one independent matching group per session), yielding 162 participants per treatment.
 Participants were randomly assigned to one treatment and took part in only that treatment.
 Payments were made privately by transfer at the end of the session.

 At the beginning of each session, the 27 participants were given the written experimental instructions, allowing them to follow along as the experimenters read the instructions aloud.
 The instructions described the environment, allocation procedures, and payoffs.
-For each round a countdown timer limited reporting time: 3 minutes per round in SD-CHOICE and 8 minutes per round in all other treatments.
+A countdown timer allowed three minutes per choice in SD-CHOICE and eight minutes per reporting round in the other treatments.
 Sessions lasted on average 112 minutes.
 Average earnings were CNY~113.65 with no show-up fee, above typical payments in China.